owenshen24/golb/contents/The-Best-Self-Help-Should-Be-Self-Defeating#4.md

 What, then, to do?

+1. Don't join in burning the commons
+Given that the above tactics are bad for readers, my immediate recommendation is to

+2. Create your own network

 +++++

 * Don't participate in the zero-sum game.
 Attention-grabbing trade-offs are wrong to make, even if you think they'll work out well.
 It won't work out well.